 - 18% of respondents indicated they had a breach related to NGTs in the last 24 months that resulted in data loss

 - 20% experienced a breach that resulted in an outage

 - 25% saw breaches over that time period that triggered a compliance event

 - One in five organizations experienced 5 or more breaches

 The study shows that 52% of the time, breaches arise from trusted users doing inappropriate things for innocent reasons, with 13% of respondents indicating it happens often or all time!
 In 18% of the cases, it’s trusted insiders going rogue, and in 15% of the cases, it’s outsiders gaining privileged access to steal credentials.

 Respondents overwhelmingly indicate that PAM-related capabilities can improve security and adoption of next-generation technologies.
 Top PAM practices include controlling and governing privileged and other shared accounts (60% and 59%, respectively), enforcing appropriate credential usage (59%) and creating and enforcing rigorous password policies (55%).
-NGTs present incredible business opportunities, but also present significant security challenges.
-Privileged access management can help.

 How do your security and PAM practices stack up?
 How prepared are you for secure DevOps, cloud, and IoT?
 Want more detail on the five steps, including how to make them work in your enterprise?
 Download the results paper – or, take a look at the infographic for a summary.

 Scott Lang, Sr. Director, Product Marketing at BeyondTrust